-Approximately 1 in 1,000 people live with muscular dystrophy or other NMCs, with an estimated 7,500 affected in NSW alone.
+Approximately 40,000 people across Australia live with muscular dystrophy or other NMCs, with an estimated 13,000 affected in NSW alone.

 To address some of the issues identified by people with neuromuscular conditions in getting appropriate and adequate funding in their NDIS plans, we have developed a series of plain English fact sheets on the most common conditions.

 These fact sheets can be used as a basic training and education tool for people who are newly diagnosed, living with a neuromuscular condition or for their families and carers.

 The sheets can also be used by others involved in their lives such as NDIS Local Area Coordinators, NDIA planners, therapists, service providers and support workers.

 You will find these fact sheets useful in the NDIS planning process and can include a copy of the fact sheet with your planning information.

 - Information on how the condition can affect the person

 - What supports typically assist a person to be independent and fully participate in community life

 More condition information can also be found at The Loop – your neuromuscular resource hub!

 Hard copies of the fact sheets are available for members of MDNSW.
 Please contact us if you require copies.